 This soup is just calling out for toppings like grated cheese, sour cream, cilantro, and crunchy corn chips.
 We love it with Fritos but tortilla chips are also a great choice.
 A drizzle of hot sauce is a nice finishing touch for those that like a little heat.

 With a double dose of protein from chicken and beans, this soup is hearty enough to be a meal in itself.
-It’s also perfect to serve with grilled cheese sandwiches or quesadillas.
+It’s also perfect to serve with grilled cheese sandwiches, Chicken Salad Sandwiches, Chicken Fajita Quesadillas, or Baked Chicken Taquitos.

 Storing Soups with Cream Cheese